EU summit: COVID, climate change top second-day agenda | DW | 25.05.2021

 This comes after they agreed on Monday to impose new sanctions on Belarus after Minsk forced a Ryanair passenger jet to land to arrest an activist journalist on board.

-Although developments connected to Belarus are likely to figure largely at the leaders' talks on day two as well, the topic officially slated for discussion is the EU's response to COVID-19.
+Although developments connected to Belarus are likely to loom large at the leaders' talks on day two as well, the topic officially slated for discussion is the EU's response to COVID-19.

-The talks will focus not only on current measures to stem the spread of the illness, but also on how to counter the economic fallout caused by the pandemic.
+The talks will focus not only on current measures to stem spread of the illness, but also on how to counter economic fallout caused by the pandemic.

 The leaders will also discuss the EU's efforts to combat climate change.